 When you use the equity in your home as security, your credit score becomes a less crucial factor – but it remains a factor.
 The importance given to your credit score can vary from lender to lender (with some lenders specifically aiming to serve those with bad credit) but broadly speaking, if you have a lower credit score, you’re likely to be offered a higher interest rate.

-Secured loans can take 2-3 weeks to arrange and draw down.
+Secured loans can take two to three weeks to arrange and drawdown.
 Although there aren’t solicitors involved, a property valuation will be required and if there’s an existing charge over the property, the first charge holder will need to give its approval.

 These extra steps make secured loans a little slower than some other forms of borrowing, but the trade-off can be access to lower rates and/or larger sums.